vega/vega-tooltip/README.md

 ![demo image](demo.png "a tooltip for a Vega-Lite scatterplot")

+**Features**
+* Renders nice tooltips for Vega and Vega-Lite charts
+* Supports dark and light theme
+* Renders object-valued tooltips as a table
+* Supports special keys `title` (becomes the title of the tooltip) and `image` (used as the url for an embedded image)

 ## Demo

 http://vega.github.io/vega-tooltip/

 ## Installing

-We recommend using [Vega-Embed](https://github.com/vega/vega-embed), whcih already comes with this tooltip plugin.
+We recommend using [Vega-Embed](https://github.com/vega/vega-embed), which already comes with this tooltip plugin.

 ### NPM or Yarn